Family Support Programs

 Please use our online application system for all Family Support Program Applications.
 If you are a first time user, please complete the registration process.
 Once you are logged in, you will be directed to the applications.
 If you have already registered, simply log in on the left hand side of the page.

 Family support programs are for eligible members of the National MPS Society.
-Membership should be renewed for 2022 in order to apply for programs.
+Membership should be updated/renewed for 2023 in order to apply for programs.
 Please review all program guidelines prior to submitting an application.

-The National MPS Society is pleased to offer scholarships to the Annual Family and Scientific Conferences in Nashville, Tennessee.
-This will take place from August 4-6, 2022.
+The National MPS Society is pleased to offer scholarships to the Annual Family and Scientific Conferences in Bethesda, Maryland.
+This will take place from September 28-30, 2023.

 Scholarships will be awarded to a parent or legal guardian of a child with MPS or ML.
 Scholarships will help enable families to attend the conference who are otherwise not financially able to do so.
 Preference is given to families attending a conference for the first time.